Best Stroller and Car Seat Combos

 All frame strollers have a limited lifespan of roughly nine months or however long your little one fits in their infant car seat, which could make this a no-go for anyone looking for a one-and-done solution.
 If you aren't sure what kind of stroller you'll need or want for your strolling years, then the Caddy could be just the ticket to a stress-free first nine months of getting around with your baby and car seat.

 Taxi Game Changer

 The Doona Combo is an innovative product where the stroller and car seat are the same product.
-This unique, niche-filling piece of gear is a one and done infant transportation solution for families who live in the big city or who frequent public transportation and travel.
+This unique, niche-filling piece of gear is a one-and-done infant transportation solution for families who live in the big city or who frequent public transportation and travel.
 We love that the Doona is a car seat and a stroller, so city parents can safely buckle their baby into a taxi, then hit the ground strolling when they reach their destination.
-No need to worry about two different products or where the stroller will go, who will hold it, or how it folds.
+There is no need to worry about two different products or where the stroller will go, who will hold it, or how it folds.

 Read review: Doona Combo